Using “gifts” as a way to promote a message, personality or a business is not an invention of the “Modern World”.

 Fortis, Comun, Strobili, Phoetases, EvCarpi are some of the brands the Italian researchers found at the bottom of jars, lamps, bowls, flower pots, bottles and other types of containers made out of clay.

-Promotional Products in USA in the XVIII Century
+Promotional ITEMS in USA in the XVIII Century

 A button to support President George Washington is commonly referred to as the first promotional product of human history.